• Skip to primary navigation

 pinterest image with text for homemade watermelon juice

-There is nothing that screams summer louder than a glass of Fresh Watermelon Juice.
+There is nothing that screams SUMMER louder than a glass of Fresh Watermelon Juice.
 It is refreshing and slightly sweet and tastes just like eating a big wedge of watermelon.
+It doesn’t take much to make Watermelon Juice, a big juicy ripe watermelon, a blender, and a fine mesh sieve.
+No juicer is needed for this recipe!

 watermelon juice in a glass with a straw and a lime wheel on the side of the glass

-The juice also makes killer cocktails, like a Watermelon Margarita!
+The fresh watermelon juice also makes killer cocktails, like a Watermelon Margarita!
 Or if cocktails aren’t your thing you could also make a Watermelon Lemonade with fresh lemonade!

 Yield